stackforge/python-libraclient/doc/command.rst

 .. option:: --nodeid <nodeid>

    The ID of the node in the load balancer
-.. program:: libra_client protocols
+.. program:: libra protocols

 protocols
 ^^^^^^^^^

 Gets a list of supported protocols

-.. program:: libra_client status
+.. program:: libra status

 status
 ^^^^^^